Workplace Utilization and Occupancy Sensors – How to Get Started

 Ease of installation

 One of the most important things to consider when getting started with workplace occupancy sensors is the ease of installation and how fast you can get your solution running.
-Even in a smaller office, you’re often looking at installing at least a hundred sensors devices to cover all the desks, rooms and phone booths.
+Even in a smaller office, you’re often looking at installing at least a hundred sensor devices to cover all the desks, rooms, and phone booths.
 In light of this, it should not take much longer than a minute to install one occupancy sensor and have it send data immediately.

 Maintenance needs